 The exercise price of each share purchase option is set by the Board of Directors at the time of grant but cannot be less than the market price less allowable discounts in accordance with the policies of the TSX Venture Exchange.
 Share purchase options granted vest immediately, are subject to a four-month hold period and are exercisable for a period of five years.

-The continuity of share purchase options for the year ended December 31, 2012 is as follows:
+The continuity of share purchase options for the year ended December 31, 2013 and December 31, 2012 are as follows: